-The sale of substantial amounts of shares of our common stock in the public market, or the perception that such sales could occur, could harm the prevailing market price of shares of our common stock..
+The sale of substantial amounts of shares of our common stock in the public market, or the perception that such sales could occur, could harm the prevailing market price of shares of our common stock.
 These sales, or the possibility that these sales may occur, also might make it more difficult for us to sell equity securities in the future at a time and at a price that we deem appropriate.

-As of December 9, 2022, there are (i) 58,556,850 shares of Class A Common Stock issued and outstanding, (ii) 78,416,874 shares of Class V-1 Common Stock issued and outstanding, and (iii) 416,933,025 shares of Class V-3 Common Stock issued and outstanding.
-The numbers of shares set forth above do not take into account unvested shares of Symbotic Class A Common Stock or units and paired shares of Class V-1 Common Stock issuable upon the exercise of securities exercisable for units of Symbotic Holdings.
+As of December 5, 2022, there are (i) 58,497,230 shares of Class A Common Stock issued and outstanding, (ii) 78,476,494 shares of Class V-1 Common Stock issued and outstanding, and (iii) 416,933,025 shares of Class V-3 Common Stock issued and outstanding.
+The numbers of shares set forth above do not take into account unvested shares of Symbotic Class A Common Stock, Earnout Interests or units and paired shares of Class V-1 Common Stock issuel upon the exercise of securities exercisable for units of Symbotic Holdings.

-In connection with the Closing, pursuant to the A&R Registration Rights Agreement (as incorporated herein by reference, the "A&R Registration Rights Agreement"), Symbotic Director Equityholders (as defined in the A&R Registration Rights Agreement) agreed that they will not, during the period of one year after the Closing Date, directly or indirectly, sell, offer to sell, contract to sell, hypothecate, pledge, grant any option to purchase or otherwise dispose of or agree to dispose of, enter into any swap or other arrangement to transfer, any New Symbotic Holdings Common Units and any shares of Symbotic's common stock received by the Symbotic Equityholders pursuant to a direct exchange or redemption of New Symbotic Holdings Common Units, or publicly announce any intention to effect any such transaction (in each case, subject to certain exceptions set forth in the A&R Registration Rights Agreement) (the "Symbotic Transfer Restrictions").
+In connection with the Closing, pursuant to the A&R Registration Rights Agreement (as incorporated herein by reference, the "A&R Registration Rights Agreement"), Symbotic Director Equityholders (as defined in the A&R Registration Rights Agreement) agreed that they will not, during the period of one year after the Closing Date, directly or indirectly, sell, offer to sell, contract to sell, hypothecate, pledge, grant any option to purchase or otherwise dispose of or agree to dispose of, enter into any swap or other arrangement to transfer, any New Symbotic Holdings Common Units and any shares of Symbotic's common stock received by the Symbotic Equityholders pursuant to a direct exchange or redemption of New

+Symbotic Holdings Common Units, or publicly announce any intention to effect any such transaction (in each case, subject to certain exceptions set forth in the A&R Registration Rights Agreement) (the "Symbotic Transfer Restrictions").

 Additionally, Symbotic Officer Equityholders (as defined in the A&R Registration Rights Agreement) are subject to the Symbotic Transfer Restrictions for 180 days after the Closing Date.
-Such restrictions with respect to the Symbotic Officer Equityholders ended on December 4, 2022.

 Upon the expiration or waiver of the lock-ups described above, shares held by certain of our stockholders will be eligible for resale, subject to, in the case of certain stockholders, volume, manner of sale and other limitations under Rule 144, if then available.
 In addition, pursuant to the A&R Registration Rights Agreement, certain stockholders will have the right, subject to certain conditions, to require us to register the sale of their shares of our common stock under the Securities Act.
 By exercising their registration rights and selling a large number of shares, these stockholders could cause the prevailing market price of our Class A Common Stock to decline.
 Following completion of the Business Combination, the shares covered by registration rights represent approximately 97.5% of our outstanding common stock.
-See "Certain Relationships And Related Party Transactions-Registration Rights Agreement" for a description of these registration rights.